sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - The META-INF/build-info.properties is under build/resources/main directory

-- The code in the HealthApiTest below is not needed
+- The code in the HealthApiTest below is not needed - you will need @Autowired TestRestTemplate, then.

   ```
     @Before
     public void setUp() throws Exception {
         RestTemplateBuilder builder = new RestTemplateBuilder()
                 .rootUri("http://localhost:" + port)